User Guide

 scale, low-priced assets such as , , and can be represented directly without basket pair names.For the exact meaning of every canonical pair, including the real TwelveData source symbol and any inversion / scaling rule, read the canonical pair table in

-- use and in all new code
+- use provider-scoped keys such as and in all new code

 Query current off-chain quotes